This post may contain affiliate links, meaning we may earn a commission for recommending products in this post.

 Sign up for a childbirth class

-The first task to check off your list?
-Consider taking a prenatal class.
+The first task to check off your third trimester to-do list?
+Consider taking a prenatal/childbirth class.

-You’ll learn everything from pain management to newborn care without having to change out of your comfy clothes and leave your home.
+You’ll learn everything from pain management to newborn care and more.

 Prepare for breastfeeding